-As relates to our Products segment, fixed-price contracts represent, on average, less than 12% of annual net sales.
-For our Distribution segment, we estimate that fixed-price contracts represent a majority of its annual net sales.
+As it relates to our Products segment, fixed-price contracts represented less than 12% of annual net sales in 2020.
+For our Distribution segment, we estimate that fixed-price contracts represented approximately 55% of annual net sales in 2020.

 Our business is subject to various laws and regulations favoring the U.S. government's contractual position, and our failure to comply with such laws and regulations could harm our operating results and prospects.